mangalam-research/btw/tech_notes.rst

 A "visible absence instantiator" is a visible absence which is also a control able to instantiate the absent element.

+IDs
+---

+For hyperlinking purposes, elements have to be assigned unique IDs.
+There are two types of IDs:

+* The "wed ID", a.k.a. the "GUI ID".
+This is an ``id`` attribute that exists only in the GUI tree, which is assigned to all elements that need labeling through a reference manager.
+Or it may be assigned for other reasons that have to do with presentation in the editor.

+* The "data ID".
+This is an ``id`` attribute that exists only in the data tree.
+This is what preserves hyperlinking between editing sessions.

+The wed ID is derived from the data ID as follows:

+* If there is a data ID, then the wed ID is "BTW-" + the value of the data ID.

+* If there is no data ID, then the wed ID is "BTW-" + a unique number.

+A data ID is assigned only if an element is hyperlinked.

 ..
 LocalWords:  uwsgi sqlite backend Django init py env config btw
 ..
 LocalWords:  Zotero Zotero's zotero BTW's auth